LabEG/Serializable/README.md

 export class User extends Serializable {

+    // accepted types from jsons, if property in json will not by found or
+    // haved invalid type, will return default value
+    @jsonProperty(Number, null)
-    @jsonProperty(Number, null) // accepted types from jsons, if property in json will not by found or haved invalid type, will return default value public id: number | null = null; // default value must be setted necessarily
+    public id: number | null = null; // default value must be setted necessarily

     @jsonProperty(String)